 The four years you spend at university are a precious time.
 You will encounter many new friends and mentors in the course of your various activities, grow as a person, and develop your network of relationships with others.
-We hope that you engage actively in both the academic life of your College in accordance with your own interests, and in a range of other programs and extracurricular activities, pursuing self-directed learning and making the most of your time as a university student.
+This is also a period of preparation for independent living in wider society, so there is a basic expectation that you will make your own choices, judgments, and actions in variety of situations, and take responsibility for them.